 3) An Ounce of prevention versus a Pound of cure.
 Secure all valuables in your home to avoid the worry about special items.
 This protects both your valuables and your contractor.

 4) Keeping it clean.
-Before your project begins, determine the expectations for cleaning your job site both inside and outside.
-Construction is M.E.S.S.Y. and there is simply no way around some of the dust and dirt that is going to occur.
+Before your project begins, determine the expectations for cleaning your job site both inside and outside. questions to ask your boyfriend Construction is M.E.S.S.Y. and there is simply no way around some of the dust and dirt that is going to occur.

 There are barriers that can minimize the dust that will get into your home.
 Discuss how this will be handled prior to groundbreaking.
 If construction can be done before connecting to the existing house, that is ideal and reduces the period in which the work is happening in your space.lucky patcher ios